decibelplaces/Pinterest-Button/README.txt

 Maybe I will make a Drupal module with it when I have time, with better settings

 You can see the button installed at http://faiththedog.info/ and http://netsperience.org/

+More Pinterest goodies (and some original code which I adapted for the button) at http://pinterest.com/about/goodies/